Donders-Institute/hpc-wiki-v2/docs/cluster_howto/exercise_freesurfer/exercise.rst

 Exercise: Running FreeSurfer jobs on the cluster
 ************************************************

-In this exercise we will construct a small script to run FreeSurfer's ``recon-all``, and use ``qsub`` to submit this script to the cluster for execution.
+In this exercise we will construct a small script to run FreeSurfer's ``recon-all``, and use ``sbatch`` to submit this script to the cluster for execution.

 Preparation
 ===========